Metalab/Ansible-BibBox-Deployment/README.md

 **This is bad design and does not follow best practices - DO NOT USE THIS PROJECT IF YOU DON'T KNOW WHAT YOU ARE DOING! - Especially not in production systems of companies!** - **BUT:** In our case the guacamole client is publicy available on-site for all members and users and the credentials are no secrets.
 See: https://metalab.at/wiki/Libremote#Usage_Instructions

-# Implementation TODOs
+# Possible Implementation TODOs

-Fix Audio via Ansible; see https://ubuntuforums.org/showthread.php?t=2459541
 Kill Lockscreen via systemd-timer; see https://notes.zerodogg.org/GNOME/lock-unlock-cli/
 `dbus-send --session --dest=org.gnome.ScreenSaver --type=method_call --print-reply --reply-timeout=20000 /org/gnome/ScreenSaver org.gnome.ScreenSaver.SetActive boolean:false`
 # Project Info

 This Ansible Playbook installs and configures on a fresh Ubuntu 22.04 Installation a webservice to access the Desktop via Webinterface.

-It uses RDP of the Ubuntu built-in Gnome Resktop Desktop Feature.
+It uses RDP of the Ubuntu built-in Gnome Remote Desktop Feature.
 Apache Guacamole Server (https://github.com/apache/guacamole-server) proxies the RDP and the Guacamole Client that is locally served via Apache Tomcat provides the Webclient.

 It is used in the Metalab for the Streaming and Presentation Setup in the Library.
 The Project Webpage is available under: https://metalab.at/wiki/Libremote

+After deployment the guacamole client is available under Port 80.
+So just visit <Hostname/IP> in your web browser and enjoy the remote session.

 Used Reference for the installation and configuration: